Building Capacity Through Strategic

 About our program

-We partner with companies to create tailored pro bono opportunities that will make a huge impact in the community, and empower employees to serve the community in ways that build upon your CSR and employee engagement goals.
+We collaborate with companies and nonprofits to build pro bono experiences that empower employees to use their skills for community impact, while advancing corporate social responsibility (CSR) and engagement goals.
 When working with a corporate partner, we take a fully customized consultative approach to the creation of an internal corporate pro bono program.

 Past & Present Corporate Partners: